 - There are washrooms at three locations along the trail- at the Shishiiwa ropeway station, near Misen Hondo (Misen Main Hall) and at the Mount Misen Observatory.

-- For your convenience, here is a list of hotels in Miyajima.
+For your convenience, here is a list of HOTELS IN MIYAJIMA.
 Please consider booking your Miyajima accommodations through the included link.
-It costs nothing extra and helps support this website.
+It costs you nothing extra and helps support this website.
 Thank you!